|

 Many

 deliver.
-This approach is logical and certainly makes a lot
+This approach is certainly very logical.

-sense.
 The problem is that no one can seem to agree on what

 that